kinginthenorthcodez/Leaderboard-app-/README.md

 Once you get into your directory, type in the terminal: git clone https or git clone SSH, and then press enter.
 Example: git clone  https://github.com/kinginthenorthcodez/Leaderboard-app-

 ### Step 7:
+run npm i to get all the project dependencies and run npm start to run the project.

 Ready to work?⛏️ You're all set to explore and change the repo locally (on your computer).